The great philosopher Plato said, “a good decision is based on knowledge and not on numbers.”

 Plato would probably agree that more information would help you work out most of these particulars, and if you’re wondering what else to think about, here are some links to get you further along in your SOC 2 decision-making and preparation:

-- What is the difference between Type 1 and Type 2 in SOC 2?
+- Type 1 vs. Type 2 in SOC Reports

 With all that knowledge in hand, you’ll then, more than likely, want to speak with a service auditor to get their opinion on your organizational particulars or to understand what kind of audit methodology is best for you.